Paul A. Zahl: Career

+Zahl wrote more articles for National Geographic than anyone else in its long history, over fifty articles from 1949 to 1978.

+Personal life

 Zahl was married and had two children.
 At least sixteen of his articles included the entire Zahl family as they went off on adventurous vacations exploring the natural world.
 Up until 1959, the covers of the magazine had the famous yellow border and the black-on-white table of contents, but no photography.
 When photos were added, Eda Zahl was the first human being to grace the cover of the magazine, wearing diving apparatus.